Some experiences do more than hurt. They change what feels true, what feels possible, and what feels important going forward.

 Who is the GROWTH Journey For?

-The GROWTH Journey is for adults who have had a painful or highly distressing life experience like trauma, grief, or betrayal, a major setback or personal failing, or other substantial adversity that feels like a personal turning point.
+The GROWTH Journey is for adults who have had a painful or highly distressing life experience like trauma, grief, or betrayal, a major setback or feeling that they've let themselves down, or other substantial adversity that feels like a personal turning point.

 • You may benefit from the program if you're interested in exploring both painful and positive aspects of your experiences with an eye toward identifying and building your strengths, developing habits of thought and action that support personal thriving, and engaging in good and meaningful ways with the people and world around you.

-• Most of the exercises and reflections in the GROWTH Journey have been adapted from activities to support flourishing in a wide range of groups or use positive psychology concepts that apply to lots of people.
-But this journey is about examining and integrating the really difficult experiences you've had to live a more meaningful life for yourself and others.
+• Many of the practices and exercises in the GROWTH Journey have been adapted from activities shown to support flourishing in many different groups, applying positive psychology concepts and research that are broadly beneficial to many of us.
+In that sense, the program is likely to benefit a wide range prople.
+But this journey is spefically designed for examining and integrating really difficult experiences you've had and to support you in charting a path toward a more meaningful life for yourself and others.

 Common Questions